csiro-data-school/python/_episodes/10-syntax.md

 ## Syntax
 The grammatical rules or syntax of any language dictate the construction of "legal" sentences.

-The syntax of a programming language determines what counts as a legal or well-formed program (script).
+The syntax of a programming language determines what counts as a legal or well-formed program.

-A Python program consists of a sequence of syntactically correct "sentences" entered at a Python interpreter prompt (or into Jupyter notebook cells) or contained within files.
+A Python program consists of a sequence of syntactically correct "sentences" entered into Jupyter notebook cells, at a Python interpreter prompt, or contained within files.

-This episode introduces the following Python syntax elements, many of which are elaborated upon in other episodes: keywords, identifiers, expressions, statements, comments, indentation and code blocks, brackets and quotes.
+This episode introduces the following Python syntax elements, many of which we have seen in other episodes: keywords, identifiers, expressions, statements, comments, indentation and code blocks, brackets and quotes.

 ## Keywords
 In Python, keywords are special words used for core language constructs.
 An example of a Python keyword is `if`, used within so-called conditional statements.

 > ## Keywords
 >
-> Entering `help()` at a Python command prompt (or in a Jupyter notebook cell), then entering `keywords` at the prompt that follows, will show the available Python keywords.
+> Entering `help()` in a Jupyter notebook cell, then entering `keywords` at the
+> prompt that follows, will show the available Python keywords.
 >
-> Run the Python interpreter from a command-line terminal with:
->
+> In a new cell, type:
 > ~~~
-> $ python3
-> ~~~
-> {: .language-bash}
->
-> Then enter:
-> ~~~
 > help()
 > ~~~
-> {: .language-bash}
+> {: .language-python}
 >
 > Then at the "help>" prompt that follows, enter:
 > ~~~
 > keywords
 > ~~~
-> {: .language-bash}
+> {: .language-python}
 >
 > > ## Solution
 > > You should see output like this: